pimotte/nomic/README.md

 **371** *Ace Attorney*

 A _Defense Attorney_ is a player that can be chosen by the defendant to represent him during a Trial.
-The defense attorney can only be chosen at the start of the Trial and switches are not allowed.
+The player chosen for defense attorney has the right to refuse this role.
+The defense attorney can only be chosen at the start of the Trial before the jury is selected and after the requested player has accepted the role of defense attorney, the attorney can not be replaced by another player not yet involved in the Trial.

 The defendant is allowed to overrule statements by his defense attorney if done before the jury deliberation.
 The defendant may also fire his defense attorney by explicitly expressing this in a comment in the Trial.
 After this the defendant is the Defense Attorney in the Trial.

 If the defendant feels he has not been properly represented he should use his right to appeal for this.